eljojo/faircamp-fork/manual/reference/03 Releases (release.eno).md

 ```

 `track_numbering` allows configuration of the numbering style
-used, offering the following choices:
+used for the track numbers of releases, offering the following choices:

 - `arabic` (1 2 3 …)
 - `arabic-dotted` (1.
 2. 3. …)